Adobe targets data literacy with curriculum and analytics platform access

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Adobe today launched a global program through which it will provide college instructors and students with both free access to the Adobe Analytics platform and a curriculum created in partnership with major universities.
+Adobe today launched a global program through which it will provide college instructors and students with free access to the Adobe Analytics platform and a curriculum created in partnership with major universities.

-As part of that effort, Adobe has created an Adobe Analytics curriculum for education in collaboration with professors from institutions such as the University of Wisconsin-Madison, University of Utah, and the University of Michigan.
+As part of that effort, Adobe has created an Adobe Analytics curriculum for education, in collaboration with professors from institutions such as the University of Wisconsin-Madison, the University of Utah, and the University of Michigan.

-The modules included in the curriculum address data collection issues such as warehousing and cleansing; data strategy and architecture; standard metrics and functionality, and analysis workplace fundamentals that teach students how best to curate data using a set of visualization tools created by Adobe.
+The modules included in the curriculum address data collection issues such as warehousing and cleansing, data strategy and architecture, standard metrics and functionality, and analysis workplace fundamentals that teach students how best to curate data using a set of visualization tools created by Adobe.
 The program is an extension of an existing Adobe Creative Campus program, which advances digital literacy via access to the Adobe Creative Cloud platform within a classroom setting.

-The goal is to increase the data analytics literacy of college graduates by making it easy for them to access analytics accessed via a cloud service, said Nate Smith, group manager for Adobe Analytics.
-Adobe, meanwhile, benefits because the potential pool of end users that might employ its analytics software once students graduate naturally increases, he added.
+The goal is to increase the data analytics literacy of college graduates by making it easy for them to access analytics via a cloud service, said Nate Smith, group manager for Adobe Analytics.
+Adobe benefits because the students represent a potential pool of end users, he added.

-As organizations seek to rely more on decisions that are driven by data it’s become apparent that the analytics literacy among employees needs to improve.
-Training employees to employ analytic applications that make it easier to visualize trends and anomalies has become a higher priority.
-However, many organizations have employees that remain perfectly content to continue to rely on two-dimensional spreadsheet applications.
-The challenge is encouraging those employees to become deeper versed in analytics.
+As organizations seek to rely more on decisions that are driven by data, it’s become apparent that employee analytics literacy needs to improve.
+Training workers to employ analytic applications that make it easier to visualize trends and anomalies has become a higher priority.
+But many organizations have employees that remain perfectly content relying on two-dimensional spreadsheet applications.
+The challenge is encouraging those employees to get comfortable with analytics.

-Many organizations are naturally looking to recruit college graduates that well-versed in analytics fundamentals to fill that skills gap.
-It’s not uncommon for many of those recruits to bring a fresh set of eyes that surfaces insights that other employees fail to see simply because they have been working with a set of data for an overly extended amount of time, noted Smith.
+Many organizations are naturally looking to recruit college graduates who are well-versed in analytics fundamentals to fill that skills gap.
+It’s not uncommon for these recruits to surface insights other employees miss because they’ve been working with a set of data for an extended amount of time, Smith said.

-Adobe, of course, isn’t the only provider of analytics applications that has determined colleges and universities are fertile ground for attracting additional users to their platform.
-As providers of analytic applications vie for the affinity of the next generation of their applications the level of analytics acumen among college graduates should only steadily increase.
+Adobe isn’t the only analytics application provider to have determined colleges and universities are fertile grounds for attracting additional users.
+As these companies vie for the next generation of users, the level of analytics acumen among college graduates should steadily increase.

-In the meantime, Smooth said organizations would be well-advised to remember insights have a shelf live as data is continuously updated, said Smith.
-As more organizations embrace analytics applications in many cases it becomes apparent they need to modernize business processes based to make the insight surfaced truly actionable, he added.
+In the meantime, organizations should remember insights have a shelf life, as data is continuously updated, Smith said.
+With more organizations embracing analytics applications, it’s apparent many need to modernize their business processes to make the insights surfaced truly actionable, he added.

 There’s clearly a lot of focus on digital business transformation in the wake of the economic downturn brought on by the COVID-19 pandemic.
-The challenge organizations face is most of them don’t have a lot of insight into how customer behaviors are changing and evolving.
-There’s a lot of guesswork when it comes to crafting a digital customer experience that requires a significant amount of experimentation.
-Analytics will obviously play a crucial role in enabling organizations to visualize the impact a change to a business process is having on the customer experience.
+The challenge organizations face is that most of them don’t have a lot of insight into how customer behaviors are evolving.
+There’s a lot of guesswork when it comes to crafting a digital customer experience, and it requires a significant amount of experimentation.
+Analytics will obviously play a crucial role in enabling organizations to visualize the impact a business process change is having on the customer experience.

-Of course, if there’s no one within the organization that understands how to collect, organize, and analyze that data no amount of software in the world will make much of a difference.
+Of course, if no one within the organization understands how to collect, organize, and analyze that data, no amount of software will make a difference.
 No one knows this better than the providers of analytics applications.
-As such, organizations of all sizes might want to ask those vendors what lengths they are willing to go to increase the potential user base of their software.
+As such, organizations of all sizes might want to ask those vendors how far they are willing to go to increase the potential user base of their software.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: